 The raids were a formative lesson for Hoover.
 After witnessing what happened to Palmer, Hoover would work obsessively to keep in the good graces of the politically powerful (the FBI never investigated a member of Congress while Hoover was in charge), and work always to protect the FBI’s image.

 5. Women gained the right to vote in 1920.

 The women’s suffrage movement reached as far back as 1638, when Margaret Brent, a successful businesswoman in Virginia, demanded the right to vote in the state’s House of Burgesses.
 By 1920, every state west of the Mississippi River allowed women to vote.
 Burns notes that “a mere nine states denied women the vote in all instances, and seven of those, to their inexplicable shame, were among the original thirteen colonies.”
 The last “yes” vote needed for ratification of the Nineteenth Amendment, which provided for women’s suffrage, was Tennessee.
 On August 18, 1920, the Tennessee House of Representatives voted in favor of the amendment by a vote of 50-49.

 6. The Constitution was amended twice in 1920.

 1920 was the only year since the passage of the Bill of Rights that the Constitution was twice amended.
 The Eighteenth Amendment prohibited alcohol in the United States.
 It was, writes Burns, “the most openly ignored regulation in American history ...
 Not only did the Amendment fail to be heeded; it often failed to be acknowledged with a straight face.”
 As Will Rogers asked at the time, “Why don’t they pass a constitutional amendment prohibiting anybody from learning anything?
 If it works as well as prohibition did, in five years Americans would be the smartest race of people on Earth.”
 In 1920, Burns provides an astonishing array of statistics that were the result of Prohibition: drunk and disorderly arrests increased 41 percent; drunk driving increased 81 percent; violent crime and murder went up 13 percent; the federal prison population swelled by a staggering 366 percent; and “federal expenditures on penal institutions of all sorts soared a thousand percent!”

-7. The “Lost Generation” began its transformation of American literature.
+7. The “Lost Generation” began its transformation of American literature in 1920.